dart_apitool improvements

 Dart_apitool copies the project to analyze into a temporary directory to do some tweaks to it without affecting the sources (e.g. removing analyzer options to not limit the Analyzer scope).
 If that project contains path dependencies reaching outside of the project location then this approach fails as those path dependencies are no longer reachable inside the temporary directory.

-Dart_apitool now has a new flag --[no-]include-path-dependencies that defaults to off that analyzes the path dependencies tree and copies the whole directory structure into the temporary directory if needed.
+that analyzes the path dependencies tree and copies the whole directory structure into the temporary directory if needed.

 Thanks Adam for implementing this improvement!